 Section 48 of the 2005 Education Act requires the inspection of religious education in schools which have a religious character.
 This is the Statutory Inspection of Anglican and Methodist Schools (SIAMS)

-Manging the right to withdraw
+Managing the right to withdraw

 Parents have a right by law to withdraw their children from the Religious Education curriculum.
 In this event, we will undertake responsibility for their supervision with regard to health and safety.
 There will always be an opportunity for parents to discuss the contents of the RE curriculum should they have concerns.